fediskhakov/MPECvsNFXP/_readme.txt

 Folder high_dim/ contains all the code for higher dimensional partial likelihood estimation, which required substantial edits of the original Judd-Su code.
 The folder contains .diff files which show exactly what changes had been made to the AMPL code.

+The MPEC/AMPL code was updated after Che-Lin's recentering of the value function, so that logsum does not produce overflow/underflow errors.
+MPEC convergence issue is fixed.